nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 What will happen if I illegally modify data in the files?

+> Duke will detect if the data is modified or not, we have two checksum to detect changes in each entry.
+If yes, it would give you a chance to try to fix the data in the files, but they would not able
-> Duke will detect if the data is modified or not.
-If yes, it would still be functional and create three new lists to replace those corrupted data.
-However, this also means that your previous data cannot be recovered.
+> to use the app until Duke detect your data is fixed.
+If you cannot fix it, then you have to delete entire ```data``` files .However, this also means that your previous data cannot be recovered.
-> Please do not edit your data files, otherwise, you have to input all over again.
+> Please DO NOT EDIT your data files, otherwise, you might have to input all over again.
+>
+> Note: Duke is designed not to be able to run with corrupted data file, not Duke crashes